HillCapstone2024/JewishPositivity/README.md

 - make sure you add the path given by `which mysql_config` to the line: `vi` path
 - To find the line, type `/libs` to find the place in the document
-- Press I to enter insert mode, copy and paste the what the guide tells you to, comment out the line it says to replace. (try sudo if necessary)
+- Press I to enter insert mode, copy and paste what the guide tells you to, and comment out the line it says to replace. (try sudo if necessary)
-- Exit with escape, then `:wq!`
+- Exit with escape, then`:``wq!``

 If it still doesn't work, follow these steps as well:

-- Get the path for the config file with: `mysql_config --cflags`
+- Get the path for the config file with `mysql_config -`-cflags`
 - Type this command: `export MYSQLCLIENT_CFLAGS=` "path from above"
 - Same thing for library: `mysql_config --libs` `export MYSQLCLIENT_LDFLAGS=` "path from above"